Skip to main content

 3 · Derive progression-free survival (PFS)

-• Censor = date of the last available note (if no event observed)
+• Censoring: date of last available clinical note

 Output:

-• lung_events.csv — includes event dates and PFS durations
+• lung_events.csv — event dates and PFS durations

 4 · Generate baseline features

-• Biomarkers: first LDH (lactate dehydrogenase) within ±7 days of index date (tumor burden marker)
+• Biomarkers: first LDH measurement within ±7 days of index date

-• Treatment flags: checked prescriptions for platinum chemo, TKIs, and checkpoint inhibitors (regex‑based drug mapping)
+• Treatment exposure: flags for platinum chemotherapy, TKIs, and checkpoint inhibitors

 Output:

-Purpose: Build a single analytic dataset and perform survival modelling
+Objective: Assemble a unified analytic dataset and perform exploratory survival analysis.

-• Merged the cohort, events, and baseline features
+• Merged cohort, event, and baseline feature tables

-• Produced Kaplan–Meier survival curves (overall & by treatment class)
+• Generated Kaplan–Meier curves (overall and stratified by treatment class)

-• Fit a Cox proportional‑hazards model using age, sex, LDH, and drug flags
+• Fit a Cox proportional-hazards model using age, sex, LDH, and treatment flags

 Output: